ericabertolozzi/LunaApp/Labs/Lab1/README.txt

 done in the “populatedPage” function.
 In this function, the article name, link and description are displayed in its respective location on the HTML page.

+Manya’s Work Log:

+I gathered XML data from New York Times RSS feeds and converted it to JSON using an online converter.
+After finishing gathering all 200 articles, I validated the JSON code and corrected any errors that appeared.
+In terms of creativity, I helped with styling certain aspects such as adding a footer and various Google Fonts.
+Additionally, I added the date function to the top of the page.

 Helena's Work Log:
  For Lab 1, I assisted with gathering a portion of the 200 XML articles.
 Once I found them, I converted the XML articles to JSON and added the news items